The Exorcist: Filming and locations

 The "Exorcist steps", looking north, Georgetown, Washington, D.C.

 Principal photography began August 14, 1972.
 Although the film is set in Washington, D.C., many interior scenes were shot in New York City.
 The MacNeil residence interiors were filmed at CECO Studios in Manhattan, with Karras's confrontation with his uncle, shot at Goldwater Memorial Hospital, now the site of Cornell Tech, on Roosevelt Island in the East River between Manhattan and Queens; the scenes with Karras's mother in the hospital were filmed at Bellevue.
 The scene where Father Karras listens to the tapes of Regan was filmed in the basement of Fordham University's Keating Hall, where O'Malley was an assistant professor of theology.

-The film's opening sequences were filmed in and near Mosul, Iraq, at a time when the U.S. and Iraq did not have diplomatic relations; Warner Bros. feared that Friedkin and his crew might not be able to return.
+The film's opening sequences were filmed in and near Mosul, Iraq, at a time when the US and Iraq did not have diplomatic relations; Warner Bros. feared that Friedkin and his crew might not be able to return.
 He negotiated filming arrangements directly with local officials of the ruling Ba'ath Party, who required that he hire local workers as crew and teach filmmaking to interested residents.
 The archaeological dig site shown is Hatra, south-west of Mosul.
 Temperatures during the days reached 130 °F, limiting shooting to dawn and dusk.

 The exterior of the MacNeil house was a family home on 36th and Prospect streets in Washington.
 A mansard roof was added to account for the attic scene.
 The neighboring stairs were padded with a half-inch (0.5 in) of rubber for Karras's death.
 The house was set back slightly from the steps, so the crew built an eastward extension with a false front to allow the stunt double playing Karras to fall directly down.

 Several scenes were shot in the basement of Fordham University's Keating Hall.

 Many Georgetown locations, on and off-campus, were used.
 Burstyn's first scene, where she lectures the protesters, was shot on the steps of Healy Hall; she is also seen walking down the steps of Lauinger Library.
 Other scenes used the interiors of Dahlgren Chapel and the university president's office, used as the archbishop's office.
 One scene was filmed in The Tombs, a popular local pub.